ken-oS9m4Tq1/ethertron/README.md

 module.exports = txParams;
 ```

 Modify each field of the transaction file as desired.
-The `to` address will be rejected if its checksum is invalid.
+The `to` address will be rejected if its <a href="https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md">checksum</a> is invalid.
 To circumvent the checksum, use all upper-case or all lower-case letters.
 If invalid units are chosen, a list of acceptable units will be displayed.
 If an invalid character encoding is chosen, a list of acceptable encodings will be displayed.

 Once the transaction parameters are set, the transaction can be signed: